-Noise and Air Quality
+Noise and Air Quality:

 13. Noise and air quality assessments will be required as part of any planning application.
 If necessary, development will be subject to measures, which may include planning conditions and / or planning obligations, a landscaped buffer, and layout and design measures, to mitigate the effects of air pollution and noise caused by traffic using the A14 north of the site and Histon Road east of the site.
-Noise attenuation fencing will not be permitted.
+Noise attenuation fencing will only be permitted exceptionally where it is demonstrated that landscape bunds are impractical or inappropriate.
+The length of such fencing will be minimised.
+Where noise attenuation fencing is permitted, any potential for reflected noise shall be minimised through the use of noise absorptive materials or other surface finishes to the fencing, to ensure no unacceptable adverse impact on nearby communities.
 The impacts of development on air quality objectives and the designated Air Quality Management Area (AQMA), and the anticipated effects of the A14 Improvements on the nature and extent of the AQMA should also be taken into account.
-A site based Low Emission Strategy will also be required (see Policy SC/13).
+A site based Low Emission Strategy will also be required (see Policy SC/12).
 Residential development must be outside AQMA.
 Land within the AQMA can be used to provide noise bunds, water management facilities and open space uses for the wider development.

-Management Strategies
+Management Strategies: